 - 2.2.
 Bullying is generally characterised by: - Repetition: Incidents are not one-offs; they are frequent and happen over a period of time. - Intent: The perpetrator(s) means to cause verbal, physical or emotional harm; it is not accidental. - Targeting: Bullying is generally targeted at a specific individual or group. - Power imbalance: Whether real or perceived, bullying is generally based on unequal power relations. - 2.3.
 Vulnerable pupils are more likely to be the targets of bullying due to the attitudes and behaviours some young people have towards those who are different from themselves. - 2.4.
-Vulnerable pupils may include, but are not limited to: - Pupils with SEND. - Pupils who are adopted. - Pupils suffering from a health problem. - Pupils with caring responsibilities.
+Vulnerable pupils may include, but are not limited to: - Pupils with special educational needs and/or disabilities (SEND). - Pupils who are looked after, or have been previously looked after. - · Disadvantaged pupils. - Pupils with health / medical conditions. - · Pupils with caring responsibilities.